-We believe our executive compensation program serves us and our stockholders well.
-In that regard, we have not entered into individual employment agreements with any of our named executive officers, nor do we provide excessive perquisites, severance or change in control benefits to our executive officers.
-In 2011, we eliminated all tax gross-ups under our existing change of control agreements.
+Our NEOs have an average of approximately 30 years of industry or other relevant experience, and we believe our executive compensation program serves us and our stockholders well.
+In that regard, we do not and have not entered into individual employment agreements with any of our NEOs, nor do we provide excessive perquisites.
+Moreover, our severance and change in control benefits to our executive officers are market competitive.
+In 2011, we eliminated all tax gross-ups under our existing change in control agreements.